Eulerian Spaces: Admissible Vertex Sets and Combinatorial Alignment

-To justify our first generalisation, recall that there is a standard fuzziness in the transition between combinatorial and topological graphs in the sense that degree-two vertices in combinatorial graphs are disregarded in the corresponding topological graph.
-This fuzziness is even more pronounced in the case of graph-like spaces: note that for example, both $V=\Set{0,1}$ and $V$ the middle third Cantor set can function as vertex set of a graph-like continuum homeomorphic to the unit interval $I$.
-In this chapter, we set up the language for eliminating this imprecision, for the following reason: if $H = (V_H,E_H)$ and $G=(V_G,E_G)$ are combinatorial graphs such that $H$ is a subgraph of $G$, then their combinatorial structures are naturally aligned in the sense that $V_H \subset V_G$ and $E_H \subset E_G$.
-However, viewing $H$ and $G$ as topological spaces, the free arcs of $H$ might be strict supersets of the free arcs of $G$, with the undesirable consequence that $E(H)$ might not be a subset of $E(G)$.
+{So far, taking the topological viewpoint of ground spaces was sufficient and even beneficial for our purposes.
+However, note that forgetting this extra combinatorial information has some undesirable side effects:} if $H = (V_H,E_H)$ and $G=(V_G,E_G)$ are combinatorial graphs such that $H$ is a subgraph of $G$, then their combinatorial structures are naturally aligned in the sense that $V_H \subset V_G$ and $E_H \subset E_G$.
+However, viewing $H$ and $G$ as topological spaces, the free arcs of $H$ might be strict supersets of the free arcs of $G$, with the consequence that $E(H)$ might not be a subset of $E(G)$ according to our topological definition.
+In this chapter, we set up the language for eliminating this imprecision.

 \begin{defn}[Admissible vertex set] A compact subset $V \subset X$ of a Peano continuum $X$ is an \emph{admissible vertex set} provided that $\ground{X} \subset V$ and $V \setminus \ground{X}$ is zero-dimensional.
-For an admissible vertex set $V$, the space $X \setminus V$ is homeomorphic to a disjoint sum of open intervals, which we call the edges of $X$ associated with $V$, written $E(X,V)$. \end{defn}
+For an admissible vertex set $V$, the space $X \setminus V$ is homeomorphic to a disjoint sum of open intervals, which we call the edges of $X$ associated with $V$, written $E(X{:}V)$. {E(X:V)@$E(X{:}V)$|textbf} \end{defn}

-This definition is equivalent to saying that $\ground{X}$ is a subset of $V$, and for every free arc $e$ of $X$, we have that $\closure{e}$ is a graph-like space homeomorphic to an interval with zero-dimensional vertex set $(V \cap \closure{e})$.
+This definition is equivalent to saying that $\ground{X}$ is a subset of $V$, and for every free arc $e$ of $X$, we have that $\closure{e}$ is a graph-like space homeomorphic to an interval {or simple closed curve} with zero-dimensional vertex set $(V \cap \closure{e})$.